 Vultures are some pretty fearsome-looking beasts!
 Notoriously associated with picking on dying animals in the desert, these are predatory birds which to some extent receive a bit of a bad rap.
 Therefore, we’re here to help separate some facts from fiction in a complete fact file on the venerable vultures you may well have seen if touring the drier plains the world has to offer!

 How much do you really know about vultures?
-Let’s take a look and run through some big figures and stats, and other interesting facts about vultures which shouldn’t get your feathers in much of a ruffle!
+Let’s take a look and run through some big figures and stats, and other fun facts about vultures which shouldn’t get your feathers in much of a ruffle!

 Vultures are birds of prey and are generally associated with feeding on carcasses of other desert animals.